ChemiCloud Review: LiteSpeed Hosting With ~100ms Global TTFB — Powered By Faster CPUs, NVMe SSDs, 3 CPUs/3GB RAM

 • SiteGround’s shared hosting doesn’t include malware scans or removal which can lead to problems, ChemiCloud does on the WP Turbo plan via Imunify360 Security.

-• SiteGround didn’t disclose their CPU model on shared plans, ChemiCloud’s 3.8 GHz AMD EPYC 9354 CPUs are significantly faster than most hosting companies.
+• SiteGround didn’t disclose their CPU model on shared plans, ChemiCloud’s 3.8 GHz AMD EPYC 9354 CPUs are significantly faster than most shared hosting plans.

 • SiteGround has 11 server locations, ChemiCloud’s shared hosting has 9 locations.

-• SiteGround’s support got worse after scaling, ChemiCloud is known for theirs.
+• SiteGround’s support got worse after they scaled, ChemiCloud is known for theirs.

 Cheers,